 The usual stuff, basically.

-Ok, enough of that.
-We're talking to a bald, moustached guy with glasses and a what I think is a pink jacket, though that might just be the cheap colour of the show.
+But enough of that.
+We're talking to a bald, moustached guy with glasses and a what I think is a pink jacket, though that might just be the cheap colour the show is filmed in.
 He is identified as Sydney Omarr, supposedly one of America's top astrologers.
 That's pretty impressive in the 1970s.
 He tells an amusing anecdote about a Heddy Lamar/William Powell movie that leads into his theory on the difference between astronomers and astrologers.
 He seems to think that astronomers do nothing but locate and catalogue stars, leaving the interpretation of their research to the astrologers, which is… well, it's wrong is what.
 He claims further that astronomers started off as apprentice/bookkeepers for astrologers which I'm pretty sure is also wrong.

 Still, nice showbiz anecdote.
 I like Heddy Lamar.
 And William Powell.
 Think I'll keep an eye out for that one.